 In November 2021, the Company completed the Acquisition and assumed an interest free loan agreement with the Strategic Innovation Fund ("SIF") which was recorded at an amount equal to the proceeds received.
-As of June 30, 2022 and December 31, 2021, \$4,462 and \$4,500, respectively, were included in long-term debt, non-current on the condensed consolidated balance sheets.
-Under this agreement and subsequent amendment, the Company is eligible to receive funding for certain expenditures incurred from February 13, 2018 to May 12, 2023 to a maximum of \$5,701.
-The loan is repayable in 15 annual payments beginning February 28, 2026.
+As of September 30, 2022 and December 31, 2021, \$4,207 and \$4,500, respectively, were included in long-term debt, non-current on the condensed consolidated balance sheets related to the SIF loan agreement.
+Under this agreement and subsequent amendment, the Company is eligible to receive funding for certain expenditures incurred from February 13, 2018 to May 12, 2023 up to a maximum of \$5,701.
+Any amount outstanding under this loan is repayable in 15 annual payments beginning February 28, 2026.